conan513/Mercenary/README.md

 ##About

-The Mercenary System for [TrinityCore](http://www.trinitycore.org/) and [MaNGOS](http://getmangos.eu/) is intended as a follower type system for your character.
+The Mercenary System for [Eluna TrinityCore WotLK](https://github.com/ElunaLuaEngine/ElunaTrinityWotlk), [TrinityCore](http://www.trinitycore.org/) and [MaNGOS](http://getmangos.eu/) is intended as a follower type system for your character.
 You will be able to gear your Mercenary fully, like you can your own character.
 Mercenaries will be a bit more powerful than your character for strategically soloing most content.
 Interact with your Mercenary, changing its skills, name and more.
+If you want more information go to our [Wiki] (https://github.com/EmuDevs/Mercenary/wiki).

 Follow us on [EmuDevs Twitter](https://twitter.com/EmuDevs) page for news.
 Subscribe on [EmuDevs Youtube] (https://www.youtube.com/user/EmuDevs) channel for videos of this project.